cldeluna/cosmic-heartbreaker/UsingDocker_Cheatsheet.md

 3. Start looking around!
 Check the version of ansible on the container.
 In the example below we are using the disco-immigrant image which comes with ansible 2.9.1.
 Check out the Ansible playbook repositories and change directory into one to see the example playbooks and try one!...you can find details in the "Run one of the ready built Playbooks!"
 At this point, once you are in a working docker CLI the process is basically the same across all operating systems.

-4. Always do a "git pull" in any of the cloned repositories to make sure you are running the latest scripts and playbooks.
+4. Always do a "**git pull**" in any of the cloned repositories to make sure you are running the latest scripts and playbooks.

 5. Run your first playbook!
 You don't need to bring up any device as most use the [DevNet](https://developer.cisco.com/) AlwaysOn Sandbox devices.